BYOJS/eventer/README.md

 #### NOT inline event listeners

-But before we explain those gotchas, let's highlight the preferred alternative to inline functions (as already implied in previous snippets!):
+Before we explain those gotchas, let's highlight the preferred alternatives to inline functions (as already implied in previous snippets!):

 ```js
 function onWhatever() {